rezadoz/whatswatched/README.md

 3. **Playback Loop**:

    * If a current episode is already set, prompts the user to play it.
    * After playback, prompts to mark the episode as watched.
-If yes, it will update the next episode as the new current episode and prompt the user to play it.
+If yes, it will update the next episode as the new current episode and prompt the user continue the loop by playing the next episode.

 4. **Data Persistence**:

-   * Updates `.whatswatched.json` with the latest watch status and timestamps.
+   * Updates `.whatswatched.json` (located in the same directory of the media) with the latest watch status and timestamps.

 ## Data Format